GRTLCollaboration/ExoZvezda/README.md

-# ExoChombo
+# ExoZvezda

-ExoChombo is an open-source code for performing simulations of exotic compact objects, based on the publicly available 3+1 numerical relativity code [GRChombo](https://github.com/GRChombo/GRChombo).
+ExoZvezda is an open-source code for performing simulations of exotic compact objects, based on the publicly available 3+1 numerical relativity code [GRChombo](https://github.com/GRChombo/GRChombo).
 It inherits all of the capabilities of the main code and is developed and maintained by a collaboration of numerical relativists with a wide range of research interests, from early universe cosmology to astrophysics and mathematical general relativity.

 Current exotic compact objects available for evolution: